Why do people so often

 socially acceptable to lie than to accuse someone of lying!
 If so,

 where does this negative feeling come from?
-Perhaps it is because lying
+The answer lies in

-taboo out of accusing someone of lying, especially if that person
+social taboo on accusing others of lying, especially if those

 A favorite tactic of the rich is to lie about economics,